Chenggang Xu: Research

-Xu's RADT framework explains both In Xu’s framework, the economic reforms after 1978 did not represent a political transformation but rather a strategic adjustment for the CCP’s survival.
-Confronted with economic stagnation and a legitimacy crisis, the Party shifted its core objective from class struggle to economic growth.
-Under the RADT structure, local governments were encouraged to compete and experiment to drive development, attract investment, and promote innovation, while the CCP retained its monopoly over ideology, personnel, and political power.
+In Xu’s framework, the economic reforms initiated after 1978 did not represent a fundamental political transformation, but rather a strategic adjustment essential for the CCP’s survival.
+Confronted with economic stagnation and a severe legitimacy crisis, the Party shifted its core objective from class struggle to economic growth.
+Under the RADT structure, local governments were encouraged to compete and experiment to drive development, attract investment, and promote innovation, while the CCP retained its absolute monopoly over ideology, personnel, and political power.
 This arrangement transformed regional competition into a powerful engine for growth, enabling pragmatic experiments such as rural household contracting, township and village enterprises, and special economic zones.
-Xu terms this relatively loosened phase Regionally Decentralized Authoritarianism (RDA)—a temporary period within the broader RADT system when local autonomy expanded, private enterprise flourished, and limited civil-society activity re-emerged.
-However, the underlying institutions of RADT—state ownership, soft-budget constraints, and the absence of rule of law—remained intact, rendering RDA inherently unstable.
+Xu terms this relatively loosened phase Regionally Decentralized Authoritarianism (RDA)—a temporary period within the broader RADT system characterized by expanded local autonomy, flourishing private enterprise, and the re-emergence of limited civil-society activity.
+However, because the underlying institutions of RADT—such as state ownership, soft-budget constraints, and the absence of rule of law—remained intact, this RDA phase was inherently unstable and conditional.

-Following the 2008 global financial crisis, these structural weaknesses, combined with rising CCP fears of “color revolution” and social unrest, triggered a gradual re-centralization of power.
-The central government tightened control over finance, state enterprises, media, and ideology, curtailed local discretion, and strengthened political surveillance.
-Since the 2010s, China has reverted from RDA to a consolidated RADT, restoring comprehensive Party authority and reinforcing totalitarian governance while retaining the regional administrative mechanisms that once fueled its rise.
+Following the 2008 global financial crisis, these structural weaknesses—combined with rising CCP fears of a "color revolution" and social unrest—triggered a gradual re-centralization of power.
+The central government tightened its grip on finance, state-owned enterprises, media, and ideology, while simultaneously curtailing local discretion and strengthening political surveillance.
+Since the 2010s, China has reverted from RDA back to a consolidated RADT system, restoring comprehensive Party authority and reinforcing totalitarian governance while retaining the regional administrative mechanisms that once fueled its economic rise.

-Xu argues that, RADT, this unique governance structure helps explain why the CCP’s totalitarian regime has appeared more resilient than other communist systems.
-Yet he also emphasizes that totalitarian regimes do not peacefully transform into constitutional democracies—they can only collapse before genuine change occurs.
-Without a fundamental transformation of the political regime, Xu concludes, sustained economic growth under totalitarian rule is impossible, given the systemic constraints of state ownership and the absence of legal and institutional accountability.
+Xu argues that this unique RADT governance structure explains why the CCP’s totalitarian regime has proven more resilient than other historical communist systems.
+Yet, he also emphasizes that totalitarian regimes do not peacefully evolve into constitutional democracies; instead, they typically collapse before genuine systemic change can occur.
+Ultimately, Xu concludes that without a fundamental transformation of the political regime, sustained economic growth under totalitarian rule is impossible due to the systemic constraints of state ownership and the absolute absence of legal and institutional accountability.